We all know ginger – a tasty culinary herb (or, more accurately, a spice) that you can buy practically anywhere.

-So, if you’re a lover of ginger, is it possible to form a more personal relationship by growing the herb at home, even if you live in a colder temperate region?
+So, if you’re a lover of ginger, is it possible to form a more personal relationship by growing it at home, even if you live in a colder temperate region?

-There’s a few tips and tricks to it that may seem a bit daunting for beginner gardeners, but they’re a lot easier than you might think – and completely worth it if you want to enjoy your own home-grown version, for days and days to come.
+There are a few tips to follow and tricks to it that may seem a bit daunting for beginner gardeners, but they’re a lot easier to achieve than you might think – and completely worth it if you want to enjoy your own homegrown version, for days and days to come.

-You’ll need to locate some ginger rhizomes.
-These can be simply purchased from your local grocery store (check Asian markets if your convention supermarket doesn’t carry them) or you can order them online from seed retailers and nurseries such as Burpee.
+First, you’ll need to locate some ginger rhizomes.
+These can be simply purchased from your local grocery store or farmers market, or you can order them online from seed retailers and nurseries such as Burpee.

 Online retailers are particularly helpful if you want a cultivar other than standard culinary ginger.

 If you are able to choose in person, select a root (or roots) that is on the large side and healthy, 4 to 6 inches long, with multiple “fingers” extending from it.

-You’ll want to find a location that’s in full to partial shade with rich, loamy, and well-draining soil.
-It’s naturally an understory plant that thrives in hot humid jungle-like conditions with dappled sunlight.
+You’ll want to find a location that’s in full to partial shade with rich, loamy, and well-draining soil for planting.
+This is naturally an understory plant that thrives in hot and humid jungle-like conditions with dappled sunlight.

 Ginger can be grown directly in the ground or in pots (more on that later).

 To plant ginger:

-- Mix in compost or aged manure if your soil is lacking.
+- Amend with compost or aged manure if your soil is lacking.

-- Plant in early spring if possible but if you live in a warmer climate, you can plant at any time.
+- Plant in early spring if possible.
+If you live in a warmer climate, you can plant at any time.

-- Slice off the fingers making sure the rhizome piece is 1 to 2 inches long with at least one bud.
+- Slice off the fingers, making sure each rhizome piece is 1 to 2 inches long with at least one bud.

-- Allow the pieces to dry for 24-48 hours before planting as this helps to control possible root rot.
+- Allow the pieces to dry for 24-48 hours before planting, as this helps to control for possible root rot.

-- Plant each section at least 12 inches apart no deeper than 1-inch.
-For commercial cultivation, ginger is usually planted in double rows a foot apart with a working path between rows.
+- Plant cut sections at least 12 inches apart no deeper than 1 inch.
+For commercial cultivation, ginger is usually planted in double rows 1 foot apart with a working path between rows.